Also Known As

 • Can MG be passed from one person to another?

-MG is not contagious, but a pregnant woman with MG can pass some of her AChR antibodies to her foetus.
-This can cause a newborn to have MG symptoms for several weeks after birth.
+MG is not contagious, but a pregnant woman with MG can pass some of her AChR antibodies to her unborn baby.
+This can cause a newborn to have MG symptoms for several weeks after birth and if the mother is known to have MG a post-natal monitoring plan is usually planned in advance.

 • Can MG be inherited?